Flow-matic/Crypo-News/README.md

    * As a first time visitor of the website I want to be able to sign up for more latest news.

-   * As a returning visitor to crypto news website i would expect to have more of the latest news and updates on which the website is based on.
+   * As a returning visitor to crypto news website I would expect to read more of the latest news and updates on which the website is based on.

-   * As a returning regular visitor i would expect all external links to be working and updated.
+   * As a returning regular visitor I would expect all external links to be working and updated.

-  *  From the owners perspectives regarding the webiste, i would want cryptocurrency and blockchain enthusiasts to visit as offten as possible.
+  *  From the owners perspectives regarding the webiste, I would want cryptocurrency and blockchain enthusiasts to visit as offten as possible to learn more.

 **More to add**

-   * Would like to add more Information to the news page, As time goes by with the latest             cryptocurrency and blockchain technology information unfolds.
+   * I Would like to add more Information to the news page, As time goes by with the latest          cryptocurrency and blockchain technology’s from around the world.

 ___